vncoelho/vncoelho.github.io/README.md

 * Combinatorial optimization problems resolution and techniques for tackling them
   * Most part of the codes are available inside the [OptFrame](https://github.com/optframe).

+> “If I have seen further, it is by standing on the shoulders of giants.”, [Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton)

+> "We are also the giants.
+We are living a continuous endless timeline of happiness and learning :)"

+> “Estamos todos unidos energeticamente.
+Dissemine amor e paz!”